HarveyYang123/HIT-Model/README.md

 # HIT-Model
 HIT Model: A Hybrid Interaction-Enhanced Two-Tower Model for Pre-Ranking System

-We're about to push all code soon.
+We're about to push all code soon :)